bormaxi8080/osint-timeline/DRAFT.md

 Atlos is a non-profit platform used by investigators to catalog and verify eyewitness media at scale.
 Atlos is specialized to the needs of visual investigations: The platform automatically archives source media and implements industry-standard researcher safety measures by default.
 While other systems are dedicated collaborative tools or databases, Atlos does both.
 Atlos powers Bellingcat's sprawling investigation into civilian harm in Ukraine: https://github.com/atlosdotorg/atlos

+History in the making – the International Centre for the Prosecution of the Crime of Aggression Against Ukraine starts operations at Eurojust: https://www.eurojust.europa.eu/news/history-making-international-centre-prosecution-crime-aggression-against-ukraine-starts-operations-at-eurojust

 OpenResume is a powerful open-source resume builder and resume parser.
 The goal of OpenResume is to provide everyone with free access to a modern professional resume design and enable anyone to apply for jobs with confidence: https://github.com/xitanggg/open-resume